friteuseb/semantic_suggestion/README.md

 - `maxSuggestions`: The maximum number of suggestions to display
 - `excerptLength`: The maximum length of the text excerpt for each suggestion
 - `recursive`: The search depth in the page tree (0 = only direct children)
-- `analyzedFields`: The fields to analyze and their weight in the similarity calculation

 ## Usage